Debananda Pati, PhD

 Current therapies for hematopoietic malignancies are based on reducing cancer cell proliferation and promoting programmed cell death (apoptosis).
 Much of the current effort in cancer biology is concentrated on studying either the cell cycle or the apoptotic pathways individually, and relatively little is known about the coregulation of these two vital processes.
 Understanding the common pathways that regulate both cell proliferation and apoptosis would provide a new paradigm for identifying novel therapies for hematologic cancers.
 We propose that the processes of mitotic segregation and apoptosis are mechanistically linked and that proteins important for sister chromatid cohesion and separation play a role in regulating normal apoptotic processes.
 Deregulation of this joint process can lead to the formation and progression of hematologic cancers, including leukemia and lymphoma.
 During DNA replication, a group of conserved proteins termed cohesins forms a complex that holds the two sister chromatids together to ensure accurate chromosomal segregation during the normal mitotic cell cycle.
 Human Rad21 protein along with at least three other subunits (SCC3, SMC1, and SMC3) are components of such a sister chromatid cohesin complex.
 Proteolytic cleavage of this complex by the protease Separase at the metaphase-to-anaphase transition triggers the separation of sister chromatids.
 Unexpectedly, data from our lab and another indicate that Rad21 is cleaved early in apoptosis in a number of leukemic T- and B- cell lines, including Molt4, Jurkat and Reh by a caspase-like molecule.
 After cleavage of Rad21, carboxyl-terminal (C-terminal) Rad21 is translocated to the cytoplasm and promotes apoptosis in leukemia cell lines.
 Cleavage of cohesin Rad21 is carried out by a Separase in mitosis and by an unidentified caspase/caspase-like molecule in apoptosis at different sites in the protein.
 Both of the proteases belong to the distantly related CD clan protease family, suggesting an evolutionarily conserved mechanism shared by the mitotic and apoptotic machinery.
 It is therefore possible that chromosomal segregation proteins such as Rad21 and Separase may serve as links between the two key cellular processes of mitosis and apoptosis.
 Deregulation of this pathway may lead to treatment-resistant disease.
 The central hypothesis that mitotic segregation and apoptosis are linked processes, is currently being tested by studying the function of cohesin Rad21.

-Our laboratory has also been interested in the role of ubiquitin-mediated proteolysis and its role in the genesis and development of cancer.
-We study a number of proteins in this pathway including a ubiquitin-related protein called ISG15 (aka Interferon Stimulated Gene product, 15kDa) and two key enzymes of ubiquitination, human Rad6B and mammalian Cdc34 proteins.
-We use various approaches including a two-hybrid screen to identify proteins that interact with human ISG15, Cdc34 and Rad6B, and developing a mouse model by targeted disruption of the murine ISG15 gene via homologous recombination.
+His laboratory has also been interested in the role of ubiquitin-mediated proteolysis and its role in the genesis and development of cancer.
+They study a number of proteins in this pathway, including a ubiquitin-related protein called ISG15 (aka Interferon Stimulated Gene product, 15kDa) and two key enzymes of ubiquitination, human Rad6B and mammalian Cdc34 proteins.
+They use various approaches including a two-hybrid screen to identify proteins that interact with human ISG15, Cdc34 and Rad6B, and developing a mouse model by targeted disruption of the murine ISG15 gene via homologous recombination.
 The goal of these studies is to evaluate their impact on hematopoiesis, and to characterize the expression of ISG15 and Cdc34 and its interacting proteins in leukemia samples and tissues.